General History Of Dominican Republic Condensed

 9. First University: Universidad de Santo Domingo (1538)

 10. First Cathedral: Nuestra Señora de la Encarnación (1541)

 There are many cultural treasures located throughout Dominican Republic.
 In 2010 there was a vote by the held by the International Bureau of Capitals of Culture.
-They help people to notice important cultural locations throughout the world.
-This year they focused on Dominican Republic.
+The bureau helps people to notice important cultural locations throughout the world.
+This year they focused on the Dominican Republic.
 There were 27 candidates for the treasure, and most were in the Colonial Zone.
 They received 18,420 votes.